 Legend has it that Amsterdam was founded by two fishermen looking to escape a storm.
 The story goes that their dog jumped ashore and the city later developed.
 No one knows for sure, but older versions of the city’s emblem do sport two fishermen in a boat, along with a dog.
-Another great video from Alex Hunter.CLICK HERE for our new BALTIC CRUISE destinations menu – All parts and tours together, then a choice of every Baltic port in its own menu.
+Jean visits and gives you a great taste of the city and shows how easy it is to get around.
+Amsterdam Cruise Google MapCLICK HERE for our new BALTIC CRUISE destinations menu – All parts and tours together, then a choice of every Baltic port in its own menu.
 CLICK HERE

 If you went here tasting a cruise for the first time, your ship will have had more of a party atmosphere, maybe with little if any dressing up.
 Cruising for a week or so is slightly different, and most ships have dress code areas after 6pm.
 Sure you can avoid that and use the buffet, but when you have paid for the whole ship, you may consider not restricting yourself by not having the right dress.
 Next, choosing a ship, small and intimate, or larger with many more premium restaurant opportunities and much more entertainment?
 Which route?
 Have a look at the Cruise Route Videos, then when you have chosen, take a look at the actual ports.
 Doris Visits has much to help, then there are our chat sites.

 Essentials – cruise travel labels and our cruise crime novels – oh, and the seasickness bands.